docelic/amber-introduction/README.md

 # Routes, Controller Methods, and Responses<a name="routes__controller_methods__and_responses"></a>

 Routes serve two purposes.
 First, they are basically a more-detailed configuration for the Controller pipe &mdash; they connect incoming requests (HTTP methods and paths) to specific controllers and methods on the application side.
-Second, by defining routes under a particular pipeline block, that pipeline will be executed for the request before the controller action is invoked.
+Second, by defining routes under a particular pipeline block, that pipeline will be executed when the route matches, before the controller action is invoked.

 Amber includes a wonderful command `amber routes` to display configured routes.
 By default, the routes table looks like the following: